brikis98/yevgeniy-brikman-homepage/_posts/2015-04-20-migrating-from-blogger-to-github-pages.md

 Markdown.
 I wouldn't recommend using it directly (yes, I committed the cardinal sin of using [RegEx to parse HTML](http://stackoverflow.com/a/1732454/483528)), but it might be helpful as a reference.
-Anything the script didn't handle correctly, I did by hand, which was a painful and time consuming process, even for my fairly small blog.
+Anything the script didn't handle correctly, I did by hand, which was a painful and time-consuming process, even for my fairly small blog.

 <a name="redirect"></a>